Mercedes-Benz 300SL "Gullwing" and 300SL Roadster join the premium winter motorcar auction in the Arizona desert

 The 1955 Mercedes-Benz 300SL Coupe – famously nicknamed the "Gullwing" due to its profile with open doors – is a matching numbers, US-delivered car that has been professionally refreshed throughout, including a complete engine rebuild.
 Perhaps one of the most iconic cars in the world, this Gullwing has been invited to and is eligible for numerous events, including, for example, the coveted Mille Miglia.

 The 1961 Mercedes-Benz 300SL Roadster is also a matching numbers car, delivered new to Chicago, and is the beneficiary of a recent and exquisite concours-worthy restoration by renowned marque specialist Robert Platz.
-It also boasts its original hard top, a Becker Mexico radio, and the highly desirable four-wheel disk brakes and has the designation of being the 15th Roadster to be fitted with these brakes by the factory.
+It also boasts its original hard top, a Becker Mexico radio, and the highly desirable four-wheel disc brakes and has the designation of being the 15th Roadster to be fitted with these brakes by the factory.

 The two Teutonic beauties will join a selection of very special motorcars, such as "The Tailor's Car" – a 1951 Ferrari 212 Export Touring Berlinetta built for Enzo Ferrari's tailor, and the only Figoni & Falaschi-bodied Bentley ever built – a 1947 Bentley MK VI Coupe, on January 16th at the Bonhams Scottsdale Auction.
 The event will be hosted at the luxurious Westin Kierland Resort & Spa in the beautiful Arizona desert.